NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 -- etc to # of Holidays entered
 ```

 The Holidays / Daylight Saving header record details the start and end dates of Daylight Saving Time and other special days such as might be recorded for the weather file.
-These can be used by keying “Yes” for appropriate fields in the Run Period Object.
+These can be used by keying "Yes" for appropriate fields in the Run Period Object.

 Note: EnergyPlus processed weather files available on the EnergyPlus web site:  have neither special days specified nor daylight saving period.